-The shelf life of the meat and the meat products is the storage time until spoilage, which is a complex condition in which the combination of biological and physico-chemical activities may interact and make the product unacceptable for the human consumption.
-A maximum acceptable microbial level and/or unacceptable off-odor and off-flavor identify the exact point of spoilage, which is strictly dependent on the initial numbers and types of contaminating microorganisms, their growth, lipid oxidation, and autolytic enzymatic reactions.
-Meat and fish, due to their physico-chemical characteristics, are excellent basic nutrients for microbial activity.
-Indeed the pH, aw (activity water) and high moisture values can support the growth of a wide variety of microorganisms.
+The shelf life of the meat and the meat products is the storage time until spoilage, which is a complex condition in which the combination of biological and physicochemical activities may interact and make the product unacceptable for human consumption.

+Maximum acceptable microbial level and/or unacceptable off-odor and off-flavor identify the exact point of spoilage, which is strictly dependent on the initial numbers and types of contaminating microorganisms, their growth, lipid oxidation, and autolytic enzymatic reactions.
+The Meat and the fish, due to their physic-chemical characteristics, are excellent basic nutrients for microbial activity.
+Indeed the pH, aw (activity water), and high moisture values can support the growth of a wide variety of microorganisms.

-Keywords: The shelf life; meat; meat products; lipid oxidation; autolytic enzymatic reactions
+Keywords: The shelf life, meat, meat products, lipid oxidation, autolytic enzymatic reactions.